-Collyn Baeder earned her Bachelor of Arts from the University of Vermont in Burlington with a major in Philosophy and a minor in Studio Art.
-At present, in addition to her role as coordinator for the School of Community and Population Health, she is also a student in UNE’s online Master of Public Health (MPH) program, expected to graduate in May 2016.
+In 2010, Collyn Baeder earned her Bachelor of Arts from the University of Vermont in Burlington with a major in Philosophy and a minor in Studio Art.
+In addition to her role as coordinator for the School of Community and Population Health, she is presently a student in UNE’s online Master of Public Health (MPH) program, expected to graduate in May 2016.

-As an MPH student, Collyn has sought involvement in interprofessional student research projects.
+As an MPH student, Collyn has been involved in two interprofessional student research projects.
 Along with a UNE Master of Social Work student, she participated in a PhotoVoice project which used photography to assess barriers to health among Somalian refugee women in Portland, Maine.
-In addition, she is presently working with an interprofessional student team to develop a Visual Voices research project which will use art to investigate topics of identity and perception with aging adults.
+In addition, she worked with an interprofessional student team of MPH and Master of Science in Occupational Therapy students to develop a Visual Voices research project that used art to investigate topics of identity and perception with aging adults.